sourcegraph/about/blogposts/2020/optimizing-a-code-intelligence-indexer.md

 ### Where was v0.9.0 spending all its time?

-I think describing the inefficiencies of lsif-go v0.9.0 is best illustrated by a likely familiar but incredibly relevant story by [Joel Spolsky](https://www.joelonsoftware.com/2001/12/11/back-to-basics/) about a simple worker named Shlemiel.
+We think describing the inefficiencies of lsif-go v0.9.0 is best illustrated by a likely familiar, but incredibly relevant, story by [Joel Spolsky](https://www.joelonsoftware.com/2001/12/11/back-to-basics/) about a simple worker named Shlemiel.

 <div class="quote-container">
   <blockquote>